in the Butte community and surrounding areas

 Montana Consortium of Urban Indian Health

-Partnering as part of a consortium of four Urban Indian Clinics in Montana, All Nations in Missoula, Helena Indian Alliance and the Billings Urban Indian Health and Wellness Center to increase access and services and advocate on behalf of those AI/AN who live in urban settings.
+Partnering as part of a consortium of five Urban Indian Clinics in Montana, All Nations in Missoula, Helena Indian Alliance, Indian Family Health Clinic in Great Falls, and the Billings Urban Indian Health and Wellness Center to increase access and services and advocate on behalf of those AI/AN who live in urban settings.

 Action Inc.